Laugh is the best medicine: but why?

 But why does this happen?

-To answer this biological question, several studies have been done, mainly by showing the study participants videos with humour content followed by blood sampling or PET*.
-Yes, you can contribute to science while watching YouTube videos of mischievous cats and dramatic huskies, or while scrolling Instagram watching reels of Italians reacting to people breaking spaghetti.
+To answer this biological question, several studies have been done, mainly by showing the study participants videos with humor content followed by blood sampling or PET*.
+Yes, you can contribute to science while watching YouTube videos of mischievous cats and dramatic huskies.

 These studies showed that at a biological level, laughter decreases the levels of DOPAC, which is a molecule present in the blood and that results from the destruction of dopamine (a very important molecule for our brains to feel pleasure and motivation).
 Therefore, the low levels of DOPAC indicate that dopamine is not being destroyed as before laughing, and we can store it in our brains, making us feel good.

 Additionally, cortisol was also reduced.
-This is a hormone released during physiological stress (including some diseases) and psychological stress and has multiple effects on our bodies, including the way we process sugars and accumulate fat (unfortunately I couldn’t find evidence that laughter makes us slimmer).
+This is a hormone released during physiological stress (including some diseases) and psychological burden, and has multiple effects on our bodies, including the way we process sugars and accumulate fat (unfortunately, I couldn’t find evidence that laughter makes us slimmer).

-Lastly, laughter triggers a higher release of endogenous opioids (yes, our bodies can produce opioids).
-If you are asking, the reason why they are called opioids is because they activate the same type of receptors (other molecules usually present at the cell surface that can trigger multiple responses inside the cell) as opium.
-These can include the now famous endorphins (also released after practising sports) which are molecules mainly produced in our brains but have functions in our entire body, including slowing our respiratory rate and digestive system, explaining why we feel our bodies calming down after laughing.
+Lastly, laughter triggers a higher release of endogenous opioids (yes, our bodies can produce opioids, including the now famous endorphins released after practicing sports).
+These molecules are mainly produced in our brains, but have functions in our entire body, including slowing our respiratory rate and digestive system, explaining why we feel our bodies calming down after laughing.

 Though these biological changes can explain why laughing is sometimes indeed the best remedy, a lot of research is still needed to completely unveil the biological effects of laughing, which can be depended on the type of laugh (spontaneous laughter, conversational laughter, inducible laugh- the one you get after some beers and everything is funny etc…).